 The initial experiences from the effort to redesign the software architecture of ABB's control system to support component-based development are promising, in that the developers have managed to define interfaces between the framework and the protocol handlers.
 Since the effort to redesign the system has not been too extensive, we conclude that the project has met its first challenge successfully.
-An assessment of how the remaining challenges of achieving sufficiently general interfaces while maintaining an acceptable performance have been met would be premature at this point.
+Preliminary results using emulated COM suggest that the performance of the systems will be acceptable.
+A solution based on COM has yet to be implemented.

 An issue that may be addressed in the future development at ABB is richer specifications of interfaces.
 COM IDL only specifies the syntax of interfaces, but it is also useful to specify loose semantics, such as the allowed parameters and possible return values of methods, and timing constraints.
-Since UML has already been adopted as a design notation, one possibility is to use the specification style suggested in [6].
-In our continued research concerning this effort we plan to study in more detail how non-functional requirement are addressed by the software architecture.
+Since UML has already been adopted as a design notation, one possibility is to use the specification style suggested in [11].
+One concern, however, is the lack of support for specifying timing constraints in UML [12].
+Another continuation of the work presented here, would be to extend the component approach beyond I/O and communication.
+An architecture were general functionality can be easily integrated by adding independently developed components, would be a great benefit to this type of system, which is intended for a large range of control applications.

+In our continued research concerning this effort we plan to study in more detail how different quality attributes are addressed by the software architecture.
 We will, for instance, look at reliability, which is an obvious concern when externally developed software components are integrated into an industrial system.
+We have already claimed that the experiences recorded in this paper support hypothesis that component-based our software architectures is a good alternative to monolithic architectures for complex systems developed in distributed organizations.
+It will be a primary goal of our future work to strengthen this claim by presenting data that verifies that the development of I/O and communication support is made substantially easier by the new architecture.